-• In the Historic Mining Area (as defined in El Oro Agreement, Goldcorp Mexico had the right to: i) maintain its ownership at 30% by participating in future expenditures; or ii) dilute its ownership to a 6.5% NPI (Net Profit Interest); and
+• In the Historic Mining Area (as defined in El Oro Agreement), Goldcorp Mexico had the right to: i) maintain its ownership at 30% by participating in future expenditures; or, ii) dilute its ownership to a 6.5% NPI; and

-• In the Exploration Area: Goldcorp Mexico now had the right to: i) maintain its 30% interest by participating in future expenditures; ii) dilute to a 6.5% NPI or iii) earn-back 40% (to hold a 70% interest) by making exploration expenditures on the Exploration Area within the next four years that total 2.5 times the total amount of exploration expenditures made by Candente Gold in the Exploration Area.
+• In the Exploration Area: Goldcorp Mexico had the right to: i) maintain its 30% interest by participating in future expenditures; ii) dilute to a 6.5% NPI; or, iii) earn-back 40% (to hold a 70% interest) by making exploration expenditures on the Exploration Area within the next four years that total 2.5 times the total amount of exploration expenditures made by Candente Gold in the Exploration Area.

-On July 27, 2012 Goldcorp Mexico notified the Company of their election not to proceed with the Back-in Option and of their election to participate at their 30% right title and working interest.
+On July 27, 2012 Goldcorp Mexico notified the Company of its election not to proceed with the Back-in Option and of its election to participate in its 30% right title and working interest.